Bbran4/dungeon-lord/README.md

   (`ShopManager.buy_pack`) adds straight to the hand via `CardHandManager.add_card`.
-* **Placing a card:** dragging a card out of the hand onto a `RoomGapZone` calls `DungeonGrid.request_insert`, which consumes the matching card from the hand instead of charging gold at drop time — the cost was already paid when the card was acquired.
-A failed insert refunds the card back to the hand.
+* **Placing a card:** dragging a card out of the hand onto a `RoomGapZone` (now one per empty, currently-reachable grid cell, not a seam between linear neighbors) calls `DungeonGrid.request_insert`, which consumes the matching card from the hand instead of charging gold at drop time — the cost was already paid when the card was acquired.
+A failed placement refunds the card back to the hand.
+* **Placing the boss room** uses the same drag-and-drop machinery but isn't hand-based — it's a permanently-available palette card (never consumed), identified by reference against `DungeonManager.boss_room`.
+Dragging it onto a valid cell places or relocates it, with no limit on how many times it can be moved during Building.
 * **Upgrade cards are separate.** The two upgrade palette entries remain fixed, always-available, gold-delta-charged slots — only base-tier room/trap acquisition moved to the hand.